The Whole Book

 For writers embarking on a book-length project in any genre.

-Join a supportive group of writers working on books
+Join a supportive small-group of writers working on books

-This six-week intensive course is open to up to eight writers per session.
+This eight-week intensive course is open to six writers.

 The Whole Book is For You if…

-- You have published some writing in journals, a chapbook or a book and are currently working toward a book-length project.
+• You have published some writing in journals, a chapbook or a book and are currently working on a book-length project.

 Whole Book Course Details